unsystemizer/counterparty-config-example/README.md

 ### Bitcoin Client

-If your config file has a non-default name, use `--conf` to tell bitcoin-cli where to find it.
+If your config file has a non-default name, use `-conf` to tell bitcoin-cli where to find it.

 ```
 $ bitcoin-0.12.0/bin/bitcoin-cli -conf=/home/USER/.bitcoin/bitcoin.testnet.conf getinfo